kallaballa/ctrl-cut/README.md

 Laser cutter driver and control panel
 =====================================

-Ctrl-Cut is an initiative to produce Open Source software for talking to laser cutters without being restricted to proprietary drivers and the chosen operating system of the laser cutter vendor.
+Ctrl-Cut is an initiative to produce Open Source toolchain for talking to laser cutters without being restricted to proprietary drivers and the chosen operating system of the laser cutter vendor.